axtloss/flatpaks/README.md

-# flatpaks
+# Flatpaks
-random stuff i packaged as flatpak
+Random stuff that I packaged as Flatpaks.

-# Building & installing flatpaks
+# Building & Installing Flatpaks
-just move into the directory of the flatpak you want to install and run `flatpak-builder --user --install --force-clean build-dir <filename>.yml`
+Just move into the directory of the Flatpak you want to install, and run `flatpak-builder --user --install --force-clean build-dir <filename>.yml`

-if an application needs some extra work before being aple to install/build it, it will have a readme in it describing the process in more detail
+If an application needs some extra work before being able to install/build it, it will have a readme in it describing the process in more detail.